Serving People Injured by Negligence Across the United States*

 At the outset of your case, a precise determination of your potential recovery usually will be difficult to predict.
 While an experienced personal injury lawyer often can provide an estimate of the range of values of your claim, the process requires an analysis of the specific facts of your case.
 We review the relevant law, the available evidence and the strength of the evidence, the available insurance and/or other assets of an at-fault party, the procedures and other peculiarities of pursuing a lawsuit in the state where the case is filed, medical diagnoses, potential doctor testimony and much more.
 After our attorneys have gathered the available evidence, reviewed the medical records and billings, and discovered the nature, severity, and long-term consequences of any injuries, at that point our attorneys typically can give clients an estimated range of their case’s value.

-While defendants and their insurers in your case might employ a range of defense strategies, a common approach by defendants involves shifting blame to the victims for causing their own injuries at least to a certain extent.
+While defendants and their insurers in your case might employ a range of defense strategies, a common approach by defendants involves shifting blame to the victims for causing their own injuries.
 For example, the insurance company might argue that your failure to wear a seat belt contributed to the seriousness of your injuries.
 However, in many states, this specific fact is not a legal justification for denying compensation.
 Comparative negligence, the legal theory behind this argument, takes two different forms depending on the jurisdiction.
 In a Pure Comparative Negligence State, the amount of any recovery will be reduced based on the percentage of fault assigned to the plaintiff.
 If the plaintiff’s damages were $150,000, for example, and the plaintiff was determined to be 10 percent at-fault, the award would be reduced to $135,000.
 Some states follow the doctrine of Modified Comparative Negligence, which only results in recovery if the plaintiff is less than 50 percent at-fault.
 In other words, if the injured party is equally at fault or more at fault than the other party, there is no recovery for the injured party.